Beat Bank Branch Canal: History

-The Stockport Branch Canal and the Beat Bank Branch Canal were both authorised by an Act of Parliament obtained by the Proprietors of the Ashton Canal in March 1793, just nine months after the Act which authorised the main line of the canal.
-This second Act also authorised the Hollinwood Branch Canal, and allowed the Proprietors to raise £30,000 to fund the construction of all three branches.
+The Stockport Branch Canal and the Beat Bank Branch Canal were both authorised by an act of Parliament, the Manchester and Stockport Canal Act 1793 (33 Geo.
+3. c.
+21), obtained by the Proprietors of the Ashton Canal in March 1793, just nine months after the Manchester and Oldham Canal Act 1792 (32 Geo.
+3. c.
+84) authorised the main line of the canal.
+This second act also authorised the Hollinwood Branch Canal, and allowed the oroprietors to raise £30,000 to fund the construction of all three branches.
 The Hollingwood branch opened in late 1796, and the Stockport branch followed in January 1797.
 Construction of the Beat Bank branch was difficult, as it was on a clay slope at the edge of the Tame Valley, which was liable to slippage, and once the Ashton Canal Company had secured an adequate coal-carrying business on the Hollinwood Branch Canal and the Fairbottom Branch Canal, they decided to suspend all work on the unfinished Beat Bank Branch Canal.
 They informed William Hulton, the owner of the coal mines at Denton, that they could not afford to complete the work.

-An Act of Parliament obtained in 1798 allowed the Canal Company to raise further money and abandon the unfinished canal.
+The Ashton Canal Act 1798 (38 Geo.
+3. c. xxxii) allowed the canal company to raise further money and abandon the unfinished canal.
 Its progress through Parliament was opposed by Hulton, who declined an initial offer of the unfinished canal, but he was unsuccessful in his opposition.
-Some of the money raised was used to pay compensation to land and property owners along the line of the canal for loss or damage caused by the activities of the Canal Company.
+Some of the money raised was used to pay compensation to land and property owners along the line of the canal for loss or damage caused by the activities of the canal company.